1) What is the New Discovery Homeowner’s Association

 18) Who determines the landscaping needs in Discovery Ridge?

-The landscaping needs are identified by the NDHA’s Landscaping Committee and are approved by the Board of Directors.
-The objective is to maintain and, where feasible, improve the high quality opportunities for recreation and leisure that our green spaces have provided in the past.
+The Board works with our landscaping contractor (ULS) to determine the landscaping needs of the community.
+Any work needed to be done is prioritized and approved by the Board of Directors.
+The objective is to maintain and, where feasible, improve the high quality opportunities for recreation and leisure that our green spaces provide.

-The Landscaping Committee wants to hear from members of the community.
+We want to hear from members of the community.
 Your comments and ideas are always appreciated.
-Contact the Landscaping Committee at: firstname.lastname@example.org.
+Please contact the NDHA at general@NDHA.ca.

 19) Who is responsible for maintaining Griffith Woods?